Fragrance99/Custom-Fields-Anywhere/README.md

 ## Installation
 1. Download and install the plugin via the WordPress plugin manager or manually upload it to `/wp-content/plugins/`.
-2. Activate the plugin from the WordPress dashboard.
-3. Ensure Elementor and Elementor Pro are installed and active.
+2. Ensure Elementor and Elementor Pro are installed and active.
+3. Activate the plugin from the WordPress dashboard.

 ## Usage
+1. **Create an Elementor Template**
+   - In the Elementor template editor, create a **Container template**.
+   - Connect the **custom fields of the selected post type** to Elementor elements using dynamic tags.

+2. **Add the Widget**
-1. Open Elementor and add the **Custom Field Template Wrapper** widget.
+   - Open Elementor and add the **Custom Field Template Wrapper** widget.

+3. **Select Content Source**
-2. Select a post to retrieve dynamic content from.
+   - Choose a post from the available post types to retrieve dynamic content.

+4. **Apply the Template**
-3. Choose an Elementor template to format the post display.
+   - Select the Elementor template that defines how the post content should be displayed.

-4. Save and publish the page.
+5. **Save & Publish**
+   - Apply changes and preview the dynamic content.

 ## Troubleshooting
 - If the widget does not appear, verify that both Elementor and Elementor Pro are installed and activated.